SWaRL: Safeguard Code Watermarking via Reinforcement Learning: Introduction

 Large language models are capable of generating high-quality source code, which has tremendously accelerated productivity in software development.
 Building these powerful tools requires substantial investments in data curation, post-training alignment, and architecture design, all of which constitute valuable intellectual property (IP).
 Such high-quality code, however, can be easily redistributed, modified, or reused without attribution, obscuring the provenance of the model and undermining the ownership rights of model developers.
 At the same time, the ease of producing functional code at scale also raises serious concerns regarding code accountability.
 Malicious adversaries can exploit code LLMs to create obfuscated or vulnerable code snippets, making it difficult to trace their origins during forensic analysis.
 As a result, watermarking, the process of embedding imperceptible yet verifiable signatures into generated code, emerges as a crucial mechanism for tracing authorship, ensuring IP protection, and enabling accountability in the era of AI-assisted programming.

 Prior code watermarking work can be generally categorized into two approaches: (i) inference-based watermarking, and (ii) neural-based watermarking.
 Inference-based watermarking encodes watermarks at the token generation step by constraining the decoding process.
 The vocabulary is split into ``green'' and ``red'' token sets, and biasing the model to sample primarily from the green set \cite{lee-etal-2024-wrote} \cite{pmlr-v202-kirchenbauer23a}.
 While such methods require no additional model updates, they often degrade code fidelity as small probability bias can collapse the code syntax, thereby compromising its functionality.
 Neural-based watermarking, in contrast, embeds the watermark globally by training an additional watermarking network that learns to transform the code to watermarked variants with hidden signatures embedded \cite{zhang2025robustsecurecodewatermarking} \cite{10646683}.
 Such transformations are done with manually defined syntactic structure rules and learned variable renaming patterns.
-This approach can better preserve the code's functionality, but relies on manually defined transformation rules and is therefore vulnerable to refactoring attacks that systematically edit and restructure the artifact.
+This approach can better preserve the code's functionality, but relies on manually defined transformation rules and is therefore vulnerable to refactoring attacks that systematically restructure the artifact.

-This paper presents \sys, a robust watermarking framework that aligns code LLMs to automatically generate fidelity-preserving code with the owner’s signature embedded. \sys{} fine-tunes the model so that its outputs satisfy two objectives: (i) produce functional code that successfully passes unit tests after compilation, and (ii) embed signatures that can be reliably detected by a watermark detector.
-Both criteria can be verified automatically without human-in-the-loop inspection or manually-crafted transformation rules, which ensures \sys's generalizability toward new syntactic structures and robustness toward refactoring attacks.
+We presents \sys, a robust watermarking framework that aligns code LLMs to automatically generate fidelity-preserving code with the owner’s signature embedded. \sys{} fine-tunes the model so that satisfies two objectives: (i) produce functional code that successfully passes test cases, and (ii) embed signatures that can be reliably detected by a watermark detector.
+Both criteria can be verified automatically without human-in-the-loop inspection or manually-crafted transformation rules, which ensures \sys's generalizability toward new syntactic structures and robustness toward attacks.